Virginia sales tax holiday weekend starts this Friday

-RICHMOND, Va. — Virginia’s Back-to-School/Hurricane Preparedness three-day sales tax holiday is almost here.
+RICHMOND, Va. — Virginia’s Back-to-School/Hurricane Preparedness three-day sales tax holiday is just hours away.

-This year’s Virginia Sales Tax Holiday, which starts the first Friday in August and ends the following Sunday at 11:59 p.m., is Aug.
+This year's Virginia Sales Tax Holiday, which starts at 12:01 a.m. on the the first Friday in August and ends the following Sunday at 11:59 p.m., is Aug.
 2 through Aug.
 4.

 During the tax free weekend shoppers can buy back-to-school items and take necessary precautions during hurricane season without paying state and local sales tax.